The question is we all have about synthetic oils is: semi or fully synthetic oil?

-Fully synthetic oils are often necessary in newer vehicles with turbocharged engines as they operate at much higher temperature than standard engines.
-However fully synthetic oil is also often recommended for vehicles that are frequently in start/stop traffic, regularly tow heavy loads or that operate in extreme hot or cold conditions.
+Fully synthetic oils are often necessary for newer vehicles with turbocharged engines as they operate at much higher temperatures than standard engines.
+However, fully synthetic oil is also often recommended for vehicles that are frequently in start/stop traffic, regularly tow heavy loads or that operate in extreme hot or cold conditions.

-Semi Synthetic oil is a mixture of fully synthetic oil and conventional mineral oil.
-Semi synthetic oil can achieve higher levels of performance than from mineral oil alone.
+Semi-Synthetic oil is a mixture of fully synthetic oil and conventional mineral oil.
+Semi-synthetic oil can achieve higher levels of performance than mineral oil alone.

-We would always recommend sticking to your manufacturer’s recommendation on type of oil to be used.
+We would always recommend sticking to your manufacturer’s recommendation on the type of oil to be used.

 If you do use semi-synthetic engine oil instead of fully synthetic oil then it is unlikely to cause any drastic or immediate problems.
 However semi-synthetic oil will not offer your engine the same levels of protection to your engine that fully synthetic oil does and may result in reduced engine performance.
 So if fully synthetic oil is recommended then its best to stick to this.